 There are generally two options we can take when building an organic IPM foliage spray.
 The first is either eliminating an existing pest problem, and the second is preventing the problem in the first place.

 For pests that are already nibbling on your plants, the idea and goal behind a spray are to prevent reproduction.
-Once you have identified the pest, it is very important to use an organic spray aimed at that particular variety of pest.
+Once you have identified the pest, it is very important to use an organic spray aimed at that particular variety of pests.

 For a proactive approach in your garden, broad range organic pest repellants may be used as well.
 Aromatic essential oils such as clove oil, cinnamon oil or peppermint oil can be very effective in stopping pests from taking an interest in your garden.
 Not only do these oils smell great but they are very safe for your cannabis plants when managed correctly.